grafov/m3u8/README.md

 M3U8
 ====

 The library for parsing and generation of M3U8 playlists.
-M3U8 format used in HTTP Live Streaming (Apple HLS) for internet video translations.
+M3U8 playlist format used in HTTP Live Streaming (Apple HLS) for internet video translations.
 Also the library may be useful for common M3U format parsing and generation.

 Features are: